Siddhartha2023456/Internship_projects/README.md

 3.Creating an initial solution of TSP using Google OR tools and set this solution as an warm start to reduce the runtime.

-4.Further optimizing the code by reducing no. of variables using domain knowledge of TSP(the salesman will traverse from one city to its top k nearest cities).
+4.Further optimizing the code by reducing no. of variables using domain knowledge of TSP(1.the salesman will traverse from one city to its top k nearest cities, 2.Salesman will be traverse from one city to another city within x km).